Attachment Trauma

 My twenty-year marriage fits the latter.
 No notable single event, just a series of disappointments and loneliness.
 These traumatizing relationships give just enough space to hope they will improve—many never do.

 After my divorce, I began dating a nice gal.
 We both were recovering from painful relationships, experiencing residue from the emotional damage.
 One night, while we were cooking dinner, she made a gentle correction, “the pan is too hot, you need to turn down the heat.”
-Unexplainably, the simple remark stung (I suppose associated with my twenty year history of criticism).
+Unexplainably, the simple remark stung (I suppose a reaction from my twenty year history of continual criticism).

 I responded to the correction with a disapproving glance.
 The evening slowly deteriorated into uncomfortable silence.
-Small events in the present brought us back to the wilted meadows of our past, evoking implicit memories of hurt, and inciting protective emotions.
+Small events in the present brought us back to the wilted meadows of our past, evoking implicit memories of hurt, and inciting protective emotions in both of us.

 Thoughts, experience and accompanying feelings intricately intertwine; past experience invokes feeling reactions to the present, feelings create value perceptions, and perceptions ignite thoughts and reactionary behaviors.
 Behaviors, even disapproving glances, impact others.
 The complex web of interconnected emotions.
 Personal histories aren’t self-contained; they escape our boundaries and pull the histories of others to the surface.